-The graduate of WAAST should be able to
+The graduate of WAAST/AGGST should be able to

 - 1. Demonstrate spiritual maturity by his or her attitudes, values, personal consecration, faithfulness, cooperation, and dedication to Christian principles. - 2.
 Give evidence of his or her commitment to the Pentecostal requisites by living a Spirit-filled, Spirit-endued, and Spirit-directed life. - 3.
 Show a vision for world evangelism by encouraging active cross-cultural missions inasmuch as no church is truly indigenous unless it is missionary. - 4.
-Demonstrate that he or she has a firm, solid knowledge of biblical exeges is and biblical theology. - 5.
-Give evidence that general education in social studies and sciences has augmented his or her effectiveness in Christian service. - 6.
-Show a mastery of ministerial skills in study habits, administration, human relations, and methods of teaching. - 7.
-Demonstrate increased effectiveness in Christian service in the local church context or give evidence of readiness to enter into further studies. - 8.
-Give evidence that he or she is committed to maintaining a healthy lifestyle in terms of diet, exercise, and rest. - 9.
-Express Christian ethics in terms of refinement, appreciation, and social attitudes and skills.

-- 10. Demonstrate that he or she is committed to continued growth subsequent to the campus experience. - 11.
+Demonstrate that he or she has a broader and deeper training in Bible and theology. - 5.
+Give evidence that his or her general education and studies in the social sciences have rendered his or her Christian service more effective. - 6.
+Show an improved level of ministerial skills such as methods of study, administration, human relations, and methods of teaching. - 7.
+Demonstrate that he or she can either enter directly into effective Christian service at a higher degree of effectiveness than when he or she came to WAAST, or give evidence of readiness to enter directly into further studies. - 8.
+Give evidence that he or she has strengthened their attitude toward a good physical condition. - 9.
+Give evidence of Christian culture in terms of refinement, appreciation, and social attitudes and skills. - 10.
+Demonstrate that he has been stimulated toward continued growth in these areas subsequent to the campus experience. - 11.
 Perform on a level equivalent to the graduates of institutions with similar programs anywhere in the world.